oracle-livelabs/oic/oic-gen3/core-competencies/agentic-ai/expense-automation/create-tool/create-tool.md

    Click on **Create**

-- Step 3: Configure Parameters
+3. Configure Parameters

-   In the **Parameters configuration** section, keep default values.
+    - In the **Parameters configuration** section, keep default values.

-- Step 4: Configure Guidelines (Optional)
+4. Configure Guidelines (Optional)

     - Ideally we need to add any specific guidelines or constraints for LLM use (as applicable).
 For now, shall leave it blank.

-- Step 5: Save Tool, Click **Save** to register the tool and Navigate back to the AI Agents page.
+5. Save Tool, Click **Save** to register the tool and Navigate back to the AI Agents page.

 ## Task 4: Register *HITL-Raise Approval Request* as an Agentic AI Tool

-- Step 1: Create New Tool from Tools Card
+1. Create New Tool from Tools Card

-1. On the AI Agents page, in the **Tools** section, click **Add** or **+**
+    - On the AI Agents page, in the **Tools** section, click **Add** or **+**
-2. Create tool dialog appears
+    - Create tool dialog appears

-- Step 2: Enter Tool Information
+2. Enter Tool Information

    In the Create Tool dialog , fill in the following fields as shown in the table: